Keisei Narita Airport Line

-The Keisei Narita Airport Line (京成成田空港線, Keisei Narita Kūkō-sen) is a Japanese railway line connecting Keisei-Takasago Station and Narita Airport Terminal 1 Station.
-The entire route from Keisei Ueno Station, including the Keisei Main Line as far as Keisei-Takasago, is branded Narita Sky Access (成田スカイアクセス, Narita Sukai Akusesu).
+The Narita Airport Line (成田空港線, Narita Kūkō-sen) is a Japanese railway line connecting Keisei Takasago Station and Narita Airport Terminal 1 Station, operated by Keisei Electric Railway.
+The entire route from Keisei Ueno Station, including the Keisei Main Line as far as Keisei Takasago, is branded Narita Sky Access (成田スカイアクセス, Narita Sukai Akusesu).

-The Keisei Electric Railway operates over the entire line, while other companies operate over certain sections of it, such as Hokuso Railway.
-The new line is used by Skyliner limited express services operating at up to 160 km/h using Keisei AE series EMUs.
-Skyliner is the fastest and most expensive service (with reserved seating and luggage racks), followed by the Sky Access (which does have space for luggage), and then the Keisei Limited Express (regular commuter train).
+The Keisei Electric Railway operates over the entire line, while other companies, such as Hokuso Railway, operate over certain sections of it.
+The new line is used by Skyliner limited express services, operating at up to 160 km/h using Keisei AE series EMUs.
+Skyliner is the fastest and most expensive service (with reserved seating and luggage racks), followed by the Sky Access (which has space for luggage), and then the Keisei Limited Express (regular commuter train).

 Operations

 Trains utilize the Keisei Electric Railway's Main Line between Keisei Ueno and Keisei-Takasago.
 Trains run at a maximum speed of 160 km/h, thus completing the run from Nippori to Narita Airport Terminal 2·3 in a minimum of 36 minutes (15 minutes faster than the previous Skyliner route, which took 51 minutes).
 The reserved-seat Keisei Skyliner limited express fare for the route between Narita airport and either Nippori or Ueno stations is ¥2,580 and takes 36–41 minutes, while the Access Express commuter fast train costs ¥1,280 and takes 63–69 minutes.
 Express trains also operate towards Haneda Airport from Narita Airport (in a long chain of through service via Keisei-Takasago, Aoto, Oshiage, Sengakuji/Shinagawa, and Keikyū-Kamata), connecting the two airports in 92–109 minutes for a fare of ¥1,850.